HOW TO AVOID FUTURE SUPPLY CHAIN RISKS

 One of the major functions of every corporation is to mitigate risk as much as possible.
 This is particularly true in the case of supply chain risks.
 Supply chains are vulnerable to many different factors most of which are outside of the control of the company.
 Some examples are Acts of God, geopolitical issues and sanctions, supplier and customer uncertainties, safety and ethical issues such as child labor.
-There is not much that the company can do to prevent such events, however company has control over how to address the problems and mitigate the risk when it happens.
-Adexa has built-in intelligence to detect points of high risk that make the supply chain vulnerable.
-Some examples are single source products, low inventory points of key items, lack of alternates for making and delivering, trends of changing demand.
-Adexa’s planning engines can detect such high risk areas and warn the users.
-Furthermore, it keeps track of the issues to make sure that the situation is improving or not being addressed.
+There is not much that the company can do to prevent such events, however company does have control over how to address the problems and mitigate the risk when they occur.
+Adexa’s Risk Management system is designed to detect points of high risk that make the supply chain vulnerable.
+Some examples are single source suppliers, expected low inventory items for some key parts, changing trends in delivery schedules of some suppliers, long lead-time parts that can cause delays.

 Participate in Adexa’s LinkedIn Group: Supply Chain Risk Management Strategies Counsel (SCRMS).
 Share information and best practices, get help, provide mentoring and connect with like minded people on how to manage supply chain risk